DataFire/Integrations/integrations/generated/google_genomics/README.md

   * machineType `string`: The machine type of the instance.
   * zone `string`: The availability zone in which the instance resides.

+### ContainerStartedEvent
+* ContainerStartedEvent `object`: This event is generated when a container starts.
+  * actionId `integer`: The numeric ID of the action that started this container.
+  * ipAddress `string`: The public IP address that can be used to connect to the container.
+This
+  * portMappings `object`: The container to host port mappings installed for this container.
+This

+### ContainerStoppedEvent
+* ContainerStoppedEvent `object`: This event is generated when a container exits.
+  * actionId `integer`: The numeric ID of the action that started this container.
+  * exitStatus `integer`: The exit status of the container.
+  * stderr `string`: The tail end of any content written to standard error by the container.

 ### CoverageBucket
 * CoverageBucket `object`: A bucket over which read coverage has been precomputed.
 A bucket corresponds
   * meanCoverage `number`: The average number of reads which are aligned to each individual